Last updated April 13, 2022.

-However, the regulation of kava is more restricted and less straightforward in many other countries.
+However, the regulation of kava is more restrictive and less straightforward in many other countries.

-To learn about kava availability where you live, contact any website that sells kava to see if they ship to your country.
+One way to learn if kava is available where you live is to contact any e-commerce store that sells kava to see if they ship to your country.

-Additionally, you can find current information on the legal status of kava around the world on Wikipedia.
+Additionally, you can find current information on the legal status of kava around the world at Kava Guides and on Wikipedia.

 Kava for Anxiety: Take the Next Step

-Kava is a traditional drink and a modern-day supplement.
+Kava is both a traditional drink and a modern-day supplement.

 And while the safety of kava was brought into question by a scare that it could cause liver damage, this concern has proven to be largely unfounded.

-If you decide to try kava for anxiety or stress, take some common sense precautions.
+But if you try kava for anxiety or stress, take some common sense precautions.

 Don’t mix it with alcohol, drugs, or supplements known to cause liver problems.

-And if you exhibit any side effects, discontinue use of kava immediately.
+And if you exhibit any side effects, discontinue its use immediately.